 What do Wildfires Release in the Air?

 Wildfires release large amounts of ozone precursors, brown carbon, black carbon, and carbon dioxide into the atmosphere.
-These emissions affect clouds, radiation, and climate on regional as well as global scales.
+These emissions affect clouds, radiation, and climate on regional and global scales.

-Smoke from burning forests can travel thousands of miles and harm the health of people living far away from the affected areas.
-Even worse, the smoke can linger in the atmosphere for an extended period.
+Smoke from burning forests can travel thousands of miles and harm people living far away from the affected areas.
+What makes things worse is that the smoke can linger in the atmosphere for an extended period after the wildfire.

 Depending on how long the fires burn, wildfire smoke can hang in the atmosphere for days and even months.
 Wildfire smoke can also travel huge distances.
 This is because the superheated ash and smoke rise into the air and can trigger pyrocumulonimbus events or thunderstorms induced by fire.